JassyJ/intro-se-1-oo-make-a-profile/README.md

 puts(first_profile.name) #print out their name to make sure the change worked.
 ```

-In order for that code to run, you'll need to write a writer method in our **profile_class.rb** file for the Profile class - otherwise, Ruby has no way off knowing what your `.name = "new name"` method might might mean.
+In order for that code to run, you'll need to write a writer method in our **profile_class.rb** file for the Profile class - otherwise, Ruby has no way of knowing what your `.name = "new name"` method might might mean.
 Try to do it on your own, but if you need an example, click the dropdown to see one way to do it.

 <details>
   <summary>Click to see an example</summary>